 The equipment used by crews is owned, paid for and maintained by the Boat Club.
 The equipment required is unfortunately expensive and has a limited life.
 That said, the Boat Club has achieved incredible use, if not over-use from some equipment – some of it is past its useful lifetime, yet still in service.
 To avoid getting to the stage where much of the equipment needs replacing it is essential for the club to ensure a regular program of replacement and maintenance.
 Spares are not always available, so we are looking to slowly replace older boats with newer equipment.

 This problem has been compounded by size of the club.
 For the May bumps in 2013 the club fielded seven crews, and we anticipate the same number if not more in the 2014 May bumps races.
-The wear and tear on these boats is very noticeable, especially in the case of the women’s third boat and the novice men’s boat, which has severe problems with its shell and rudder and heavy-use by novice rowers.
+The wear and tear on these boats is very noticeable, especially in the case of the women’s third boat and the novice men’s boat, which has severe problems with its shell and rudder due to heavy-use by novice rowers.

 Funding